Mahabub-csfs/projects-docs/docs/edulab/Installation.md

 003

-Folder Permission Check for EduLab
+Folder Permission Check for EduLab LMS

 - Before installation, the system will verify the required folder permissions.
 - If the required permissions are correctly set, a green check mark (✔) will appear, indicating that the folder is ready for use.